EiffelSoftware/EiffelStudio/Src/contrib/library/README.txt

-This folder is used to include external project such as ejson.
+This folder is used to include external projects developped and maintained by the other than Eiffel Software